Ted Frank: Center for Class Action Fairness

 CCAF has objected to settlements throughout the United States, in cases where class action lawyers receive cash payments but the plaintiff class receives only discount coupons for further products and services from the defendant company.
 CCAF argues in those cases that few of the coupons are ever used, so the actual payment to plaintiffs is much lower than the stated amounts.
 In 2010, CCAF successfully objected to a coupon settlement in a Central District of California class action alleging consumer fraud in the sale of Honda Civic Hybrids; the settlement would have provided $2.95 million in attorneys' fees, but only coupons to the class.
 Frank was reported to have said, "coupons are nearly worthless because so few of the intended beneficiaries will find it worthwhile to fill in all the necessary paperwork."
 The CCAF has also been involved in the case surrounding the allegations of email spamming by TD Ameritrade in 2009.
 The case brought Frank before Northern District of California Chief Judge Vaughn Walker, where he challenged the fairness of a settlement, which consisted of coupons for antivirus software.
 Frank "argued that the court should not award, or should at least limit, the requested $1.87 million in attorney fees."
 Judge Walker rejected the settlement in October 2009.

 CCAF has been effective in challenging disclosure-only settlements, the result of litigation when two companies merge.
 Disclosure-only settlements can generate legal fees for lawyers but no money for the shareholders they represent.
 Frank objected to a settlement involving Walgreens and a Swiss pharmacy chain.
 Judge Richard Posner, one of the most influential federal judges not on the Supreme Court, said “The type of class action illustrated by this case … is no better than a racket.
 It must end.”

 Some attorneys question how much weight some of Frank's objections should be given.
 Brian Kabateck, a class action plaintiffs' lawyer with Kabateck Brown Kellner, says that “He has delayed otherwise good settlements for, in some cases, years.”
 He also questioned Frank's motivation.
 Frank says his motivation is to improve the system, although he admits to having advocated for these changes for a long time.
-But BloombergBusinessWeek reports that “substantially fewer merger lawsuits are being filed today” and attributes that to Frank and those he's encouraged.
+But Bloomberg Businessweek reports that “substantially fewer merger lawsuits are being filed today” and attributes that to Frank and those he's encouraged.
 CCAF does not accept payments to drop objections to settlements, although sometimes their clients will.
 CCAF won an appeal in the United States Court of Appeals for the Seventh Circuit over the right of class members to challenge payments to objectors.
 The case was remanded to the district court to allow Frank to conduct discovery into the allegedly improper payments.
 Upon review, the district court rejected Frank's challenge to the payments, finding that "the record failed to confirm Frank's suspicions of blackmail or other wrongdoing."
 Frank won reversal of this decision on appeal, and the Seventh Circuit ordered disgorgement.